juanpaul96/DE_Technical_Test/README.md

 Getting and cleaning the data took most of my time, which caused me to miss the time deadline.

 I couldn't combine both datasets from:
-a)	European Central Bank.
+- European Central Bank.
 Statistical Datawarehouse.
 Exchange Rates.
 Daily frequency.  https://sdw.ecb.europa.eu/browse.do?node=9691296
-b)	Danmark Nationalbank.
+- Danmark Nationalbank.
 EXCHANGE RATES https://www.nationalbanken.dk/en/statistics/exchange_rates/pages/default.aspx

 So I only took the data from Danmark National Bank.
 The CSV used is DNVALD.csv